 Self-employed professionals can benefit from cataloging expenses and tracking income with tax software.
 Take a look at our review of the best tax software for self-employed individuals to get started.

-Quick Look: The Best Tax Software For Self-Employed
+Best Tax Software For Self-Employed

-Table of contents [Hide]
+Table of Contents [Hide]

 What is Tax Prep Software—and Do You Really Need It?

-Tax software can help self-employed individuals make their taxes easier, and in many cases, can even analyze returns and expenses to find deductions that lower their tax burdens.
+Tax software can make filing your taxes easier.
+It can even analyze returns and expenses to find deductions that lower your tax burdens.
 All types of self-employment are not created equal.

+- Own Rental Property.
 Investment taxes, particularly those related to rental properties, are some of the most complicated in the tax code.
 A tax program with specialized content can help you work within the bounds of the law by locating and helping you pay taxes that you might not even be aware that you owe—as well as locating all deductions related to your property.

+- Quarterly tax payment support.
 As a self-employed individual, your taxes are not automatically deducted from the checks you receive like your counterparts who work for a larger employer.
 In addition to an annual tax payment, you are expected to make estimated quarterly payments on both the state and federal level.

+- An easy-to-use interface.
 As an independent contractor or a small business owner, you’re busy enough as it is.
 Trying to work through a confusing or non-intuitive tax software isn’t just annoying—it can also increase the likelihood that you make expensive mistakes or miss a deduction.